ZohaibRahim/CPSC-101/README.md

-# Computer Programming - Java
+# Murder Case Simulation - Person Class

 This Java program simulates a murder case scenario involving a group of friends.
 The main components of the simulation are encapsulated in the Person class, which includes methods for
 1) Creating persons